Physton/sd-webui-prompt-all-in-one-assets/docs/UsingChatgptToGeneratePrompts.md

 2. Each model has a different billing method.
 3. Regular accounts cannot use the "gpt-4" model.

+After filling in, click the "Save" button.
+You don't need to fill it in again the next time you open the window.

 ### Free API KEY
 > [chatanywhere/GPT_API_free](https://github.com/chatanywhere/GPT_API_free) This Github repository provides a free API interface.